nocom91/book-inventory/README.md

 This project is a simple book catalog

-##  Requirements
+##  Info

-Project requires Angular 8.
+The book inventory project is implemented on Angular 8 using Ngrx and Material Angular.

+Firebase is used as a backend.

-## Running
+## Getting started
-After clonning the repo, install all required dependencies, running following command in the command line on the project root:
+After clonning the repo, install all required dependencies using npm:
 > npm install

 Run `run_localhost.bat`.
 It opens the default browser and start the project in it.